wm5410/COMPX301AssignmentOne/README.md

 This is a readme file containing the failed code for xSort.java trying to implement k-way merge sort.
+We attempted the k way merge but failed.
+Tony has asked to mark our submission himself.
 Assuming 2 <= k <= 15.

 *************** START ********************